-Know, too, that often other countries don't maintain the same strict boating laws as the United States does.
-Research the standards of the country you're planning to visit; if standards seem poor, find out how to best ensure safety, or avoid unsafe situations completely.
+Know, too, that often other countries do not maintain the same strict boating laws as the United States does.
+Research the standards of the country you are planning to visit; if standards seem poor, find out how to best ensure safety, or avoid unsafe situations completely.
 Contact your council for guidance.